 What Types of Properties Are Exempt from the Fair Housing Act?

-The Federal Fair Housing Act is designed to protect individuals against discrimination when it comes to accessing housing and services related to housing.
+The Federal Fair Housing Act is designed to protect individuals against bias when it comes to accessing housing and services related to housing.
 However, not all types of properties are subject to the regulations established by this Act.

 lawyer sitting at their desk with a status of lady justice on it